 If you are considering shaving your head, hair transplant surgery - of any kind - is probably not in your best interest.
 The point of hair transplantation is to not look bald.
 If you have had a strip harvest, shaving your head will reveal the small skin distortions that naturally accompany graft placement, and the donor area scar will likely be visible.

-To learn more on the topic of hair loss and restoration please see the series of informative hair transplant videos made by Dr. Harris.
+To learn more on the topic of hair loss and hair restoration surgery cost, please see the series of informative hair transplant videos made by Dr. Harris.